Wilshire Park, Los Angeles: Schools

 Wilton Place School was constructed in 1918 to accommodate the new residents following the post-World War I boom.
-It has an reported enrollment of 780 students.
+It has a reported enrollment of 780 students.

 St. Gregory Nazianzen is a Catholic church owned by the Archdiocese of Los Angeles since 1923.
 The current cast concrete building and adjacent school were dedicated in 1938, but the area around the intersection of Norton and 9th Street had been operating as a church and school for fifteen years prior.

 Wilshire Park Historic Preservation Overlay Zone

 Wilshire Park was designated a Los Angeles Historic Preservation Overlay Zone (HPOZ) in 2008, by a unanimous vote of the Los Angeles City Council.
 Since 2002, residents had begun advocating the creation of a Wilshire Park historic district in order to prevent teardowns and to encourage residents to only make exterior changes to their homes consistent with the historical period and architectural style of those homes.
 Wilshire Park was granted an Interim Control Ordinance on November 13, 2006.

 Wilshire Park became the first neighborhood in Los Angeles history in which residents conducted and completed their own survey and analysis of each home and parcel, overseen by a professional architectural consulting group.
 This Survey of Historic Resources was completely self-funded, utilizing no funds from the city.

 The HPOZ was accomplished after years of door-to-door conversations about preservation, the circulation of a pro-HPOZ petition signed by the majority of residents, many outreach meetings involving panel discussions, frequent discussions of preservation in the neighborhood newsletter, dozens of mailings to residents, as well as a 2007 Home and Garden tour fund-raiser sponsored by affiliate neighborhood West Adams.
 In August, 2008, Wilshire Park Association hosted, at the National Register of Historic Places Art Deco landmark Wiltern Theater, a public meeting for all residents regarding the neighborhood's proposed designation as a Historic District known as a Los Angeles Historic Preservation Overlay Zone.
 City officials of the Los Angeles Office of Historic Resources held a forum as part of the event attended by over 120 residents at the landmark Ebell of Los Angeles.
 On November 13, 2008 Wilshire Park was officially designated as an Historic Preservation Overlay Zone.